jopemachine-arvis/arvis/documents/action-description.md

 `cond` codes will be evaluated runtime.

-Here you can inspect variable condition to branch out
+Here you can inspect variable condition to branch out.

+Note: If variables such as `{query}` are not evaluated, `cond` are evaluated as false.

 ### then